-It doesn’t matter if you are discussing the remaining two weeks of 2014 as this is being written, or looking at any period of the year.
+It doesn’t matter if you are discussing the remaining month of the year or looking at any period of the year.
 Looking ‘ahead’ is often just a subtle excuse that stops you from taking action today.

 I have seen it in organizations, businesses, sales teams, and more.
 It often sounds something like: